2023 Solar Incentives Guide for Mason City, IA - Tax Credits & Rebates

 Federal Residential Renewable Energy Tax Credit

-Solar incentives are intended to make renewable energy usage more affordable through financial incentives for individuals who install solar panels on their homes.
+Solar incentives help mitigate the cost of installing a solar panel system on your home.
+This category of financial incentives is in place to encourage more Americans to switch their home over to renewable energy.
 You might qualify for different types of incentives, such as discounts, cash back or monthly utility bill credits, depending on your situation.
 Some incentives come from your specific utility company, county or municipality, some from the state of Iowa and others from the federal government.
-Types of solar incentives might include:
+Some broad categories of solar incentives include:

-- Rebates: Solar rebates might be offered by your state or county, or by your local utility company.
-These rebates are essentially partial refunds that are applied after you pay for solar panels and before tax credits are calculated.
+- Rebates: Solar rebates might be provided by your local utility company, or by your county or state.
+These rebates work as cash back that is applied after you purchase solar panels and before tax credits are calculated.

-- Net Metering: Net metering is an incentive you can get after your solar system is up and running.
-If you have in place a net metering agreement with your Mason City utility company, it will subtract the value of the excess energy produced by your solar system from your monthly utility bill.
-In some places, this is a dollar-for-dollar credit, while in other areas you might get refunded a percentage of the value.
+- Net Metering: Net metering factors in once your solar panels are up and running.
+If you have in place a net metering agreement with your Mason City utility company, the company will subtract the value of the excess energy your solar system produces from your monthly utility bill.
+In some locations, this is a dollar-for-dollar credit, while in others you may receive a refund equivalent to a percentage of the value.

 Federal Solar Incentives

 Federal solar incentives are likely to be the first thing that you think of when thinking about solar incentives.
-It's likely that you've heard of the Federal Solar Investment Tax Credit, or ITC.
-The ITC is a tax credit equal to a certain percentage of the money you spend installing solar panels.
+The Federal Solar Investment Tax Credit, or ITC, is probably the most well-known federal solar incentive.
+The ITC provides you with a tax credit for a predetermined percentage of your solar system's cost.

 State & Local Solar Incentives